ash-project/ash_json_api/documentation/topics/relationships.md

 }
 ```

-be aware that the `"relationships"` field in the response will be empty, since we are not following open api spec convention, but if you check in your data storage
-the data should be there
+Be aware that the `"relationships"` field in the response will be empty, since we are not following JSON:API spec conventions, but if you check your data storage, the data should be there.

 ## Relationship Manipulation Routes